kin-labs/kin-android-ramp-demo/README.md

-### KIN + Ramp
+### Kin + Ramp
 # Getting Started with Android and Ramp

-In this basic tutorial, we will create a simple KIN-enabled Android App and learn how to add __Ramp__.
+In this basic tutorial, we will create a simple Kin-enabled Android App and learn how to add __Ramp__.
 The result can be found [here](https://github.com/kin-labs/kin-android-ramp-demo).

 ![Ramp + Android Example](https://i.imgur.com/NHGmTEm.gif)

 ### What is Ramp?
 > [_Ramp is an easy way to let your users buy crypto directly from your dApp._](https://docs.ramp.network/)

-If your app integrates KIN, this may be a barrier for users that are new to crypto.
-They don't have KIN to send to your apps wallet and hence can't get started.
-Meet __Ramp__: With Ramp users can easily buy KIN within your app.
+If your app integrates Kin, this may be a barrier for users that are new to crypto.
+They don't have Kin to send to your apps wallet and hence can't get started.
+Meet __Ramp__: With Ramp users can easily buy Kin within your app.
 Ramp offers a streamlined exchange flow.
-Users can buy KIN simply with their credit card, online banking or SEPA transfers.
+Users can buy Kin simply with their credit card, online banking or SEPA transfers.
 They handle the entire exchange.
-You don't have to provide your own KIN or anything.
+You don't have to provide your own Kin or anything.

-### 1. Adding KIN + Ramp to the Project
+### 1. Adding Kin + Ramp to the Project
 We start out by creating a new Android Project using Kotlin and with the minApiLevel of 21 (lower will work too, but multiDex will have to be enabled).
-Let's add KIN's Android SDK and also the Ramp SDK while we are at it.
+Let's add Kin's Android SDK and also the Ramp SDK while we are at it.
 ```
 dependencies {
     ...